+Did you know that this HVAC problem is perhaps one of the most common?
 Incorrectly installed, damaged, or just plain old ductwork can result in major airflow problems throughout your building.
-If the conference room feels like a Chicago winter opens in a new window, while the break room has all the indoor comfort of an inland Florida highway rest stop, inspect the ductwork immediately.
+If the conference room feels like a Chicago winter, while the break room has all the indoor comfort of an inland Florida highway rest stop, inspect the ductwork immediately.

 You may have leaks that are letting heated or chilled air escape.
 Aside from making your employees unhappy, you also could be wasting significant money on energy bills and stressing your system unnecessarily, making it work harder to heat and cool your indoor environment.